-With gyms barely open, many of my women patients have taken up running outdoors.
+Many of my women patients have taken up running, both indoors on treadmills and outdoors.
 And that's great news since the health benefits of running are well known.
 However, many of those patients are ending up with painful foot conditions as a result.
 Women tend to have more painful foot problems when they run than men do.

 Check out the reasons for the most common painful foot conditions in women and how we treat them.